Producer railway cars

 Loading producer railway cars

-The railway or the administrator should phone to tell the producer when the requested car will be spotted for loading and how much time the producer will have to load the car.
+The railway or the administrator should contact the producer by phone to indicate when the requested car will be spotted for loading and how much time the producer will have to load the car.
 If requested cars are not spotted during the scheduled week, producers should contact their administrators or the railway.

 Producer railway cars must be loaded: